-Wondering which states have banned sanctuary cities from being established?
+Are you wondering which states have decided to ban sanctuary cities from being established?
+Some have referred to them as “Non Sanctuary Cities“.
 You’re in the right place!

 Until Donald Trump.

-While the Trump Administration confronted the issue more aggressively than any other administration in recent memory, building walls and creating policies to keep migrants in third countries did not eradicate the problem entirely.
+While the Trump Administration confronted the issue more aggressively than any other administration in recent memory, building walls and creating policies to keep migrants in third-world countries did not eradicate the problem entirely.

-But in reality, Leftwing politicians have contributed to the illegal immigration crisis for years and have supported policies in their states which directly contravene federal immigration laws.
+But in reality, Left-wing politicians have contributed to the illegal immigration crisis for years and have supported policies in their states that directly contradict federal immigration laws.

-Here are the states whose governments have banned Sanctuary Cities from being established:
+Here are the states whose governments have decided to ban sanctuary cities from being established:

 Mississippi

-There were no Sanctuary Cities in the state of Mississippi when the state decided to proactively ban them in 2017.
+Mississippi is not a sanctuary state.
+There were no sanctuary cities in the state of Mississippi when the state decided to proactively ban them in 2017.

 Missouri

-In 2009, a law was enacted in Missouri to cut funding from any city who refused to cooperate with federal immigration enforcement.
+Missouri is not a sanctuary state.
+In 2009, a law was enacted in Missouri to cut funding from any city that refused to cooperate with federal immigration enforcement.

 North Carolina

-In 2017 the state addressed the matter again, this time proposing to strip state revenues given to any jurisdiction who attempts to create an illegal immigrant sanctuary.
+In 2017, the state addressed the matter again, this time proposing to strip state revenues given to any jurisdiction that attempts to create an illegal immigrant sanctuary.
 The bill passed and was signed into law in June of 2018.

 Alabama

-In 2011, Alabama passed HB 56, which at the time was a controversial anti-illegal immigration law which prohibited Sanctuary Cities as well as implementing an array of measures meant to crack down on incentives for illegal immigrants, such as E-Verify requirements for employers, voting ID laws, and others.
+Alabama is not a sanctuary state.
+In 2011, Alabama passed HB 56, which at the time was a controversial anti-illegal immigration law that prohibited Sanctuary Cities as well as implementing an array of measures meant to crack down on incentives for illegal immigrants, such as E-Verify requirements for employers, voting ID laws, and others.

 South Carolina